 Conformity SIPs are the federally enforceable state regulations governing transportation conformity determinations.

-The requirements of each SIP depend on the pollutant, classification, and attainment dates.
+The requirements of each SIP depend on the pollutant, classification and attainment dates.
 The term SIP generally refers to all of the individual plans and regulations that are submitted to and approved by the EPA.
 Key elements typically included in SIPs are:

 An inventory that accounts for all relevant emissions and emission sources.
-The inventory is used in (1) establishing emissions reduction targets, (2) setting caps on mobile source emissions (i.e., from roadways and traffic), and (3) as needed, performing air quality dispersion modeling.
+The inventory is used in (1) establishing emissions reduction targets, (2) setting caps on mobile source emissions (for example, from roadways and traffic), and (3) as needed, performing air quality dispersion modeling.

 An emissions budget, which is the maximum allowable amount of each pollutant from mobile sources.